kogosoftwarellc/open-api/README.md

 #### args.schemas

-An array of schemas.
-Each schema must have an `id` property.
+If given as an array, each schema must have an `id` property.
 See `./test/data-driven/` for tests with `schemas`.
 Ids may be schema local (i.e. `#/definitions/SomeType`), or URL based (i.e. `/SomeType`).
 When supplied, `$ref` usage will map exactly to the Id e.g. if `id` is `/SomeType`, `$ref` must be `/SomeType`.

+If given as an object, it will be assigned to `bodySchema.definitions`.
+Schemas may then be dereferenced in parameters by using `#/definitions/<key in args.schemas object>`.

 #### args.version